kevinokello/kevinokello/README.md

     skills_to_acquire:["Firebase", "Socket.IO", "VUE.JS", "Typescript", "Next.js"],
       <br>
-    currentFocus: "learning something new each day",
+    currentFocus: "learning something new each day", };

-};

 <p>I'm passionate about bringing both the technical and visual aspects of digital products to life.
-User experience, beautiful pixels and writing clean accessible, human code matters to me.
 </p>
 <p>Currently Learning Typescript and Wordpress
 </p>